Primoris Services (NASDAQ:PRIM) Releases FY 2022 Earnings Guidance

-A number of research analysts recently commented on the company.
-Morgan Stanley cut their target price on Primoris Services from $35.00 to $33.00 and set an overweight rating for the company in a research note on Wednesday, March 23rd.
-DA Davidson restated a buy rating on shares of Primoris Services in a research note on Wednesday, March 2nd.
-Zacks Investment Research lowered Primoris Services from a hold rating to a sell rating in a research note on Tuesday, April 5th.
-Finally, StockNews.com started coverage on Primoris Services in a research note on Thursday, March 31st.
-They set a hold rating for the company.
-Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $30.75.
+Several research firms have recently weighed in on PRIM.
+DA Davidson reiterated a buy rating on shares of Primoris Services in a research note on Wednesday, March 2nd.
+Zacks Investment Research upgraded Primoris Services from a sell rating to a hold rating in a research note on Saturday.
+Morgan Stanley lowered their price objective on Primoris Services from $35.00 to $33.00 and set an overweight rating on the stock in a research note on Wednesday, March 23rd.
+Finally, StockNews.com began coverage on Primoris Services in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $30.75.

-In related news, Director David Lee King sold 20,000 shares of Primoris Services stock in a transaction dated Tuesday, March 15th.
-The stock was sold at an average price of $26.51, for a total value of $530,200.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-1.40% of the stock is owned by company insiders.
+In other Primoris Services news, Director David Lee King sold 20,000 shares of the company’s stock in a transaction on Tuesday, March 15th.
+The stock was sold at an average price of $26.51, for a total transaction of $530,200.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+1.40% of the stock is currently owned by corporate insiders.

 About Primoris Services (Get Rating)